 Capital Product Partners L.P.
 Schedules Fourth Quarter 2022 Earnings Release, Conference Call and Webcast

-/EIN News/ -- ATHENS, Greece, Jan.
+ATHENS, Greece, Jan.
 27, 2023 (GLOBE NEWSWIRE) -- Capital Product Partners L.P.
-(NASDAQ: CPLP) today announced that before the NASDAQ market opens on February 3, 2023, CPLP will release financial results for the fourth quarter ended December 31, 2022.
+CPLP today announced that before the NASDAQ market opens on February 3, 2023, CPLP will release financial results for the fourth quarter ended December 31, 2022.

 On the same day, Friday, February 3, 2023 CPLP will host an interactive conference call at 9:00 am Eastern Time to discuss the financial results.